-Teachers regularly assess capability through observations and assessment of completed work.
-Assessing ICT and computing work is an integral part of teaching and learning, and is central to good practice.
+Assessing ICT and computing work is an integral part of teaching and learning and is central to good practice.
 It is part of the learning process and essential that pupils are closely involved.
 Assessment is generally in the form of formative assessments, which are carried out during the and following short, focused tasks and activities.
 They provide pupils and teaching staff the opportunity to reflect on their learning in the context of the agreed success criteria.
 This feeds into planning for the next lesson or activity.
-All computing work can be saved on the school network in an accessible and identifiable location.
-Class teachers must record assessment against the objective(s) on the relevant spreadsheet.
+All computing work can be saved on the school network in an accessible and identifiable location or through our online learning journals on Seesaw.

-Monitoring and evaluation
+Monitoring and Evaluation

 The subject leader is responsible for monitoring the standard of the children's work and quality of teaching.
 The subject leader is also responsible for supporting colleagues in the teaching of computing, for being informed about current developments in the subject, and for providing a strategic lead and direction for the subject in the school.
+The subject leader will carry out termly feedback from pupils about their learning in computing.